Stadthaus

 Stadthaus is the first high-density housing building to be built from pre-fabricated cross-laminated timber panels.
 It is the first building in the world of this height to construct not only load-bearing walls and floor slabs but also stair and lift cores entirely from timber.

+The record was later broken by Mjøstårnet in 2019 and the Ascent MKE high-rise apartment-building in 2022.

 Ecological aspects

 Timber stores 0.8t of carbon dioxide within 1 cubic metre and is a replenishable material.
 In comparison, the production of both concrete and steel are one-way energy intensive processes that release large amounts of carbon dioxide into the atmosphere.
 The panels can also be easily demounted and used as an energy source at the end of the building’s life.
 So the case for timber was made to the client and London Borough of Hackney's planning department both in terms of the environmental consideration and potential economies to cost and programme.

 Design approach

 The form of the design was predetermined by a number of factors.
 Previous architects had received two planning refusals on the site and as a result the acceptable parameters for the building’s approval were clearly defined.
 The site area is 17m x 17m and bound on all sides by other residential buildings.
 An extrusion of the site area set the building’s plan form and the height at nine stories was set as a maximum, before overshadowing would become an issue.

 The Metropolitan Housing Trust required that a separate ground floor entrance be provided for the affordable units.
 This resulted in a mirrored floor plan from east to west, with an identical entrance to each aspect.
 Both tenures are served by an individual staircase and lift.
 The five upper stories are designated for private sale and the three lower stories for social housing.
 The majority of social housing is made up of family apartments which overlook the play area to the rear of the building.

 Telford Homes specifically required that the interiors were consistent with a standard developer specification, which means that inside the apartments feel completely conventional, belying the revolutionary nature of their structure.

+According to the architects, the colour scheme of the exterior façade was inspired by Gerhard Richter’s painting Les gris entre ciel et mer du nord.